fcrozatier/champagne/README.md

 # 🍾 Champagne! 🍾

-Bubble up the outstanding and celebrate the best!
+Bubble up and celebrate the outstanding!

 ## What is champagne?